 • They’re short-lived – Most sunsets last just minutes.
 That scarcity makes them feel more special.

-• They signal closure - Sunset equals day's end, helping us feel wrapped up and ready to rest.
+• They signal closure – Sunset equals day’s end, helping us feel wrapped up and ready to rest.
+Some people even plan their evenings by checking world clock times to catch sunsets from different parts of the globe.

 What to remember next time the sky glows